 Applications to register a new school must be made using the Application to register a new school in South Australia form.

-All applications will be assessed by the ESB using the Standards for Registration and Review of Registration of Schools in South Australia.
+All applications will be assessed using the Standards for Registration and Review of Registration of Schools in South Australia.

 The ESB has developed an Evidence Guide for Registration of New or Changed Schools.
 This is to assist schools or organisations with providing evidence to demonstrate the Standards for Registration and Review of Registration of Schools in South Australia.